 Another important day to be marked in the history of making India a global superpower.
-Long-awaited, the new education policy was approved by the Union Cabinet at a meeting presided by Prime Minister Narendra Modi on Wednesday, 29th July 2020.
+Long-awaited, the new education policy was approved by the Union Cabinet at a meeting presided over by Prime Minister Narendra Modi on Wednesday, 29th July 2020.
 The new education system aims at bringing in transformation reforms in the education system of schools and higher education.
-Replacing the 34-year old education system is another major move in the direction of strengthening India as a global power.
+Replacing the 34-year-old education system is another major move in the direction of strengthening India as a global power.

 Know More:- What will you do after your MBA?